RodrigoVila/eth-private-blockchain/README.md

 You can get a list of namespaces commands and how to use them here: [JSON-RPC Namespaces Docs](https://geth.ethereum.org/docs/interacting-with-geth/rpc)

 ---
+## Follow up example

+Open [createNode.js file](./createNode.js) to see step by step example commands

 For more info, read [Geth Private Network Documentation](https://geth.ethereum.org/docs/fundamentals/private-network).
-This part of the docs was a summary of that.